makersacademy/CV/README.md

 Software developer, former financial analyst, keen technologist.

+## Technologies

+I have a preference for backend development but have experience across the stack with multiple languages, frameworks and tools.
+My goal is to keep learning about new technology and to use the best tool for the job to deliver the right solution.
+I put a strong emphasis on implementing the principles of clean code and test-driven development.

 My interests in technology vary and in self-driven projects, I’ve delved into a whole range of subjects from automated trading on betting exchanges to [reverse engineering RF frequencies](https://github.com/joemaidman/blades-in-motion), virtual reality, and [cellular automata](http://gameoflife.netlify.com/).
 One of my side projects, [Flub](https://github.com/joemaidman/flub), is a javascript testing framework.
 I was curious to explore and solve the challenges involved with building a tool like this which is so critical to my day-to-day workflow.

-I have been fortunate to work as part of several teams practising agile methodologies and have experience of both Kanban and Scrum, including working with colleagues distributed around the world.
-I put a strong emphasis on implementing the principles of clean code and test-driven development.

-## Technologies

-I have a preference for backend development but have experience across the stack with multiple languages, frameworks and tools.
-My goal is to keep learning about new technology and to use the best tool for the job to deliver the right solution.

 <b>Backend</b> ~ Typescript | javascript | Node | NestJS | GraphQL | OpenAPI | PostgreSQL | Java & Lombok | Kotlin | Spring | Ruby | C# | WPF (XAML) | VBA </br>
 <b>Frontend</b> ~ Typescript | javascript | React | Redux | Redux-Saga | SCSS & CSS</br>